mommy003/PRSice_use/README.md

 This leads to underfitting and lower R².

 # Wrap‑Up
-- PRSice automates clumping + thresholding
+- PRSice automates clumping + thresholding.
-- R² peaks at the threshold where the PRS includes enough true causal SNPs to capture polygenicity, but not so many null SNPs that noise overwhelms the signal.
+- R² peaks at the threshold where the PRS includes enough true causal SNPs to capture polygenicity.
-- PRS performance depends on genetic architecture
+- PRS performance depends on genetic architecture.
-- PRS is a baseline — not the final model
+- PRS is a baseline — not the final model.

 ### Furher practice task
 - Change the clumping and p value threasholding parameters and re‑run PRSice.
 - Compare R² and number of SNPs.
-- Check prediction improve or worsen and try to interprete
+- Check prediction improve or worsen and try to interprete.
-- Try Binary phenotype
+- Try Binary phenotype.